 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
-The provider had safeguarding policies and procedures displayed for staff with information about identifying, reporting and dealing with suspected abuse.
-We saw evidence that the dentists had received safeguarding training to the appropriate level but not other members of staff.
-We were sent evidence that they completed this after the inspection.
+The provider had safeguarding policies, procedures and displayed flowcharts to provide staff with information about identifying, reporting and dealing with suspected abuse.
+We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.